 It wasn't all a stroll in the flower gardens believe me!
 There were plenty of days when I thought I wouldn't be able to handle another accident, but we got through those days and looking back now, I can say it was worth it.
 The third time around and the way it happened was so much less stressful.
 Watching them take their time but figure it out fairy quickly was a pleasant journey.
 If I ever have to do it again that's probably the way I would do it, but maybe with a little more intentionality to speed things up.
 I hope this will help your potty training journey be less stressful and more fun!

-*They also stared sleeping without any diapers, to me that was so unexpected.
+*They also started sleeping without any diapers at around the same time, to me that was so unexpected.
 Every time I put them down they would play in their cribs and then take their diapers off, I kept having to go in and put them back on.
 After a while I realized maybe I should let them try to sleep with out any and they did great!
 They wake up dry from naps and occasionally have an accident in the night but for the most part doing awesome.
-If they ask for their diaper on or if they aren't feeling good I put it on for sleep.
+If they ask for their diaper on or if they aren't feeling good I put it on for the night.
 But I don't force them and more often then not they choose to go without.
-Anyway I had to add that just I case your little one is doing the same thing, let them try and see how it goes!
+Anyway I had to add that just in case your little one is doing the same thing, let them try and see how it goes!

 What are your helpful tips on potty training, day or night?